 A Solution to Greening Your Energy Supply and Saving Money?

 What You Should Know Before Joining

-Across the country Community Choice Aggregation (CCA), which allows cities and towns to buy electricity on behalf of residents and businesses, is being utilized as a key tool to help consumers address climate change by allowing communities to serve as an energy buyer for their constituents with the goal to provide more affordable and cleaner electricity.
+Across the country, Community Choice Aggregation (CCA), which allows cities and towns to buy electricity on behalf of residents and businesses, is being utilized as a key tool to help consumers address climate change by allowing communities to serve as energy buyers for their constituents with the goal to provide more affordable and cleaner electricity.

 The trend is growing in New England where three states currently allow CCAs and others are considering legislation that would enable CCAs.
 For many residents who are seeking more local control over their electricity sources and want to drive renewable energy, CCAs are a great option.
 However, nonprofits and municipalities should take a hard look at whether it’s the right model to meet their energy management needs and sustainability goals.

 The mechanism, also known as municipal aggregation, started here in New England.
 Massachusetts was the first state in the country, through its 1997 energy restructuring law, to enable municipal aggregation.
 As of today, nine other states (Ohio, Virginia, California, Rhode Island, New Jersey, Illinois, New York, New Hampshire, and Maryland) have enacted legislation to enable CCAs.
 Connecticut is actively investigating doing so as well.
 Recently, the Connecticut Public Utilities Regulatory Authority (CT PURA) issued a paper providing guidance to the General Assembly where legislation is being considered.